Update: Ricky Williams’ 1998 Heisman Sold at Auction For Record Price

 Heritage says the 37-pound Heisman Trophy (37 pounds!) will be delivered in its custom heavy-duty metal carrying case with a signed letter of provenance from Williams himself.

-In addition to the Heisman, the auction also will include Williams’ Walter Camp and Doak Walker awards from the same year.
+In addition to the Heisman, the auction also included Williams’ Walter Camp and Doak Walker awards from the same year.